Clinical Fellowship in Quality and Safety Leadership

 Ranked in all 10 specialties on U.S. News & World Report’s “America’s Best Children’s Hospitals Honor Roll,” Nationwide Children’s is one of the nation’s largest not-for-profit freestanding pediatric health care networks providing wellness, preventive, diagnostic, treatment and rehabilitative care for infants, children and adolescents, as well as adult patients with congenital disease.

-- Nationwide Children’s has a medical staff of 1,100 and nearly 12,000 employees providing state-of-the-art pediatric care for one million patient visits annually.
+- Nationwide Children’s has a medical staff of 1,448 and over 12,000 employees providing state-of-the-art pediatric care for more than 1.5 million patient visits annually.
 As home to the Department of Pediatrics of The Ohio State University College of Medicine, Nationwide Children’s physicians train the next generation of pediatricians, pediatric surgeons and pediatric specialists.

-- The Research Institute at Nationwide Children’s Hospital is one of the Top 10 National Institutes of Health-funded freestanding pediatric research facilities.
+- The Abigail Wexner Research Institute at Nationwide Children’s Hospital is one of the Top 5 National Institutes of Health-funded freestanding pediatric research facilities.

 - Nationwide Children’s remains true to the original mission since its founding in 1892 of providing care regardless of a family’s ability to pay.